1,000+ Opportunities

 org or call at +1-214-593-0511

-Based on current listing details, eligibility includes: Current or prospective community college students in Texas with a GPA of at least 2.
+According to the current listing, eligibility includes: Current or prospective community college students in Texas with a GPA of at least 2.
 5 and combined household annual income less than $26,500.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Shraman Scholarships Initiative (India) is sponsored by Shraman South Asian Museum And Learning Center Foundation.
 Provides equal opportunity scholarships for highly talented undergraduate engineering and science students currently enrolled at Indian Institutes of Technology (IITs), National Institutes of Technology (NITs), and Indian Institutes of Science Education and Research (IISERs).
 The funding covers tuition and institutional fees not addressed by government scholarships.
 Geographic focus: India Focus areas: Education, Engineering, Technical Education